Red Oaks

-Red Oaks is an American comedy-drama streaming television series created by Joe Gangemi and Gregory Jacobs.
+Red Oaks is an American comedy drama television series created by Joe Gangemi and Gregory Jacobs.
 The first season was released on Amazon Prime Video on October 9, 2015.
 On December 18, 2015, Amazon announced that the show would be returning for a second season in 2016.
 The second season was released on November 11, 2016.
 On January 30, 2017, Amazon announced that the series was renewed for a third and final season, which was released on October 20, 2017.